Skip to content

 Micro for Effect Users

-The Micro module in Effect is designed as a lighter alternative to the standard Effect module, tailored for situations where it is beneficial to reduce the bundle size.
+The Micro module is designed as a lighter alternative to the standard Effect module, tailored for situations where it is beneficial to reduce the bundle size.

 This module is standalone and does not include more complex functionalities such as Layer, Ref, Queue, and Deferred.
 This feature set makes Micro especially suitable for libraries that wish to utilize Effect functionalities while keeping the bundle size to a minimum, particularly for those aiming to provide Promise-based APIs.